ankouros/pTerminal/README.md

 - `make release` produces a small bundle and a dependency checker.
 - `make portable` produces a larger `portable/` folder that tries to bundle shared libs next to the executable and run with `LD_LIBRARY_PATH` (best-effort, Linux-only).
-- GitHub Releases: see `.github/workflows/release-portable.yml` for the portable tarballs built for Ubuntu 24.04 and SUSE bases.
+- GitHub Releases: see `.github/workflows/release-portable.yml` for the portable tarballs built for Ubuntu 24.04 and openSUSE Leap 15.6.
+- Flatpak (recommended for “out-of-the-box” Linux): `make flatpak` and `.github/workflows/flatpak.yml`.

 ## Development